google/gapid/gapis/api/templates/README.md

 ## Special symbols

-To try and help with the formatting of the generated output, GAPID's templates support a number of custom unicode symbols:
+To try and help with the formatting of the generated output, AGI's templates support a number of custom unicode symbols:

 ### `»` Begin indentation of a block